Posted on Saturday, June 14th, 2025 at 9:00 am

 Many people try to appear stronger than they feel in front of doctors.
 This can backfire when applying for disability benefits.
 Your doctor needs an accurate picture of your symptoms.
 Be open about:

-- How your condition impacts your daily routine
+- How does your condition impact your daily routine

 - Side effects from medication